1. Home

 D2: Describe the problem:

-The lab is experiencing unacceptable responses in KIT proficiency testing.
-In most instances, the intended result is negative and the lab has submitted a result of positive, indicating insufficient specificity.
+The laboratory is experiencing unacceptable responses in KIT PT.
+In most instances, the intended result is negative, and the laboratory has submitted a result of positive, indicating insufficient specificity.

 D3: Interim containment action